ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/pipeline/_index.md

 ## Use of the pipeline

+<span style="font-size:14pt; color:red">Note that this is a living document and the following is subject to change.
+The following examples are mostly guesswork and have not yet been tested.
+Fields may be missing or named incorrectly!</span>

 ### Example: Register a new external object and write a data product component

 To get the pipeline up and running, we need to add some data.
 To do this we should download some data from outside the pipeline, do some processing in Python (for example), and record the original file and the resultant data product into the pipeline.